mturki/Spatula/README.md

 Configuration
 -------

-Copy your fonts to the 'assets/fonts/' folder
+Copy your fonts to the `assets/fonts/` folder

-Create a new class that implements 'FontMapper'
+Create a new class that implements `FontMapper`
 You have to return the file name for each font if.
 Do not forget to fill in the file extension!

 ```java